seraermolenko/Bloom/README.md

 #### Technologies Used
+- ESP32 for reading humiditiy senor, acts as Kafka Producer
 - Django for the back-end framework
 - React for the front-end framework
 - PostgresSQL for the database
 - Docker Container for the PostgresSQL database
 - pgAdmin4 for the PostgresSQL database
 - API's: Treffle.io

 #### Features and Use Cases